elhuo/cse110-w21-group32/admin/meetings/10 Notes/030921-standup.md

-# Monday Night Zoom Standup
+# Tuesday Night Zoom Standup
-Time: March 8, 2021
+Time: March 9, 2021

 Location: Zoom

 ### Attendance:

-Elizabeth, Jason, Nathan, Eric, Wilson
+Elizabeth, Jason, Nathan,  Wilson, Ellie, Stephen, Elliot

 ### Unattendance:

-Ellie, Stephen, Elliot, Zane
+Eric, Zane

 ## Notes

 ### Elizabeth
 > What did you get done since last report?
-- Code cleanup
+- Reorganize ADRs
 > What's planned for tomorrow?
-- Code cleanup
+- Anything anyone needs help with
 > Blockers?
-- Math HW
+- n/a

 ### Ellie
 > What did you get done since last report?
-- Retro + Review +Manual Documentation + Update Interface Design
+- Reorganize ADRs
 > What's planned for tomorrow?
-- Update ADR and clean up repo
+- Looking through the tests
 > Blockers?
-- Can't come to standup tn
+- n/a

 ### Jason
 > What did you get done since last report?
-- Not much
+- n/a
 > What's planned for tomorrow?
-- Look at issues
+- Look over function headers
 > Blockers?
-- Other classes to catch up on
+- other classes

 ### Stephen
 > What did you get done since last report?
-- Not much
+- n/a
 > What's planned for tomorrow?
-- Write test cases
+- Issues and tests
 > Blockers?
-- Work & classes
+- Classes and work

 ### Wilson
 > What did you get done since last report?
-- Not much
+- n/a
 > What's planned for tomorrow?
-- Maybe work on testing
+- Look over tests and update
 > Blockers?
-- Classes
+- Other classes

 ### Eric
 > What did you get done since last report?
-- Not much
+-
 > What's planned for tomorrow?
-- Look at issues
+-
 > Blockers?
-- Classes
+-

 ### Nathan
 > What did you get done since last report?
-- Not much
+- n/a
 > What's planned for tomorrow?
-- Look at issues
+- Look over tests
 > Blockers?
-- Nothing
+- Assignments from other classes

 ### Zane
 > What did you get done since last report?
--
+- Not too much (just minor editing to cypress tests)
 > What's planned for tomorrow?
--
+- n/a
 > Any blockers?
--
+- work (won't be at standup but will be at discussion tomo morning)

 ### Elliot
 > What did you get done since last report?
 - n/a
 > What's planned for tomorrow?
-- n/a
+- Update systems diagram and issues on github
 > Any blockers?
-- Work
+- CSE 101